-The FY 2018 Appropriations Act requires the Department to consider contributions to geographic diversity among recipients, including the need for a balance between the needs of rural and urban communities when selecting BUILD Transportation projects.
+The FY 2019 Appropriations Act requires the Department to consider contributions to geographic diversity among recipients, including the need for a balance between the needs of rural and urban communities when selecting BUILD Transportation grant awards.

 2. Review and Selection Process

 DOT reviews all eligible applications received by the deadline.
 The BUILD Transportation grants review and selection process consists of at least Technical Review and Senior Review.
 In the Technical Review, teams comprising staff from the Office of the Secretary (OST) and operating administrations review all eligible applications and rate projects based on how well the projects align with the selection criteria.
-The Senior Review Team, which includes senior leadership from OST and the operating administrations determines which projects to advance to the Secretary as Highly Rated.
-The FY 2018 Appropriations Act mandated BUILD Transportation grant awards by December 18, 2018.
-To ensure the Department meets the statutory deadline specified in the FY 2018 Appropriations Act, the Department may revise the evaluation process based on the number of applications received.
+The Senior Review Team, which includes senior leadership from OST and the operating administrations, determines which projects to advance to the Secretary as Highly Rated.
+The FY 2019 Appropriations Act mandated BUILD Transportation grant awards by November 12, 2019.
 The Secretary selects from the Highly Rated projects for final awards.